okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2024-okta-identity-engine/index.md

 * A 500 error was returned when a malformed interaction handle was passed to the `/introspect` endpoint.
 (OKTA-593499)

-* Deleting a pre-registered YubiKey enrollment with the WebAuthn Preregistration (`api/v1/users/{userId}/enrollments/{authenticatorEnrollmentId}`) didn't send an email notification or register a System Log event.
+* Deleting a pre-registered YubiKey enrollment with WebAuthn Preregistration (`api/v1/users/{userId}/enrollments/{authenticatorEnrollmentId}`) didn't send an email notification or register a System Log event.
 (OKTA-750155)

 * No System Log event occurred when the Interaction Code grant flow failed due to no matching policy on the authorization server.
 (OKTA-795711)